 One common higher value carbon product produced from biomass is biocoal.
 Biocoal is a form of synthetic or man made coal that can take the place of, or be co-fired with fossil-fuel based coal products in energy plants.

 To produce biocoal, biomass is torrefied in an inert (oxygen-free) environment.
-This is typically carried out using a rotary kiln (also referred to as a calciner).
+This is typically carried out using an indirect rotary kiln (also referred to as a calciner).

 Dried wood biomass is processed at around 500 – 800º F for a specific amount of time in order to upgrade it to biocoal.
 This pyrolysis process further reduces the moisture content, upgrades the energy value, and causes the material to become hydrophobic, meaning it will not absorb moisture from the air like lower-grade biomass products might.